lfe/lfe-reveal-js/README.md

 **An LFE/Exemplar Wrapper for Reveal.js**

 You always wanted to build your presetnations in LFE (Lisp Flavored Erlang), right?
-With HTML as S-expressions?
+With HTML as S-Expressions?

 We thought so.